tuxu/python-samplerate/README.rst

     $ pip install samplerate

 Binaries of `libsamplerate`_ for macOS and Windows (32 and 64 bit) are included and used if not present on the system.
+On Linux systems, you should also install `libsamplerate0` (Debian derivatives), `libsamplerate` (Arch), or similar.

 Usage